urvishp13/Road-to-Gymnastics/README.md

 - [How to make a search bar](https://www.youtube.com/watch?v=TlP5WIxVirU&t=319s) - This video taught me the basics on how to make a search bar.

 - [Writing to DOM while fetching data](https://stackoverflow.com/questions/13364613/how-to-know-if-window-load-event-was-fired-already) - This helped me solve the problem of "load" events while fetching data asynchronously.

+- [How to Host Bundled Site on Netlify](https://www.youtube.com/watch?v=3HUI1EQS9sA) - This provided me with some clues on how to go about hosting this site to Netlify.
+Needed an `index.html` file in the root of the directory and made that redirect to the start-up page for the app—a work-around to get the app deployed.

 ## Author